studiobrace/free-html-to-image-api/README.md

 ### How can this be free?

-It is currently subsidized by other Studio Brace projects.
-We built this for our own use and are sharing it freely.
+It is currently subsidized by other Studio Brace products.
+We built this for our own use and are sharing it freely with love :)

 ### What is fair usage?

-If you generate **100+ images in quick succession**, or **1000+ images per day**, you may be rate limited.
+If you generate **100+ images in quick succession**, or **1000+ images per day**, you may be see errors (rate limited)

-For higher-volume use cases, contact us at:
+For higher-volume use cases we’ll work with you to find a suitable solution, contact us at:
 **[hi@studiobrace.com](mailto:hi@studiobrace.com)**

-We’ll work with you to find a suitable solution.

 ### What is your uptime?